 Originally posted November 10, 2016 As part of the 2016 Coleambally Food and Farm Festival, agCap was proud to not only sponsor the festival but also host farm tours for the local community.
 A diverse group of 45 people spent time visiting the Sustainable Agriculture Fund’s Tubbo Irrigation farm, as well as other local farms […]

-Originally posted October 27, 2016 agCap would like to recognise the achievement of Ji Streets in receiving a Milk Quality Award from Dairy Australia.
+agCap would like to recognise the achievement of Ji Streets in receiving a Milk Quality Award from Dairy Australia.
 The award is provided to dairy farms that were in the lowest 5% of farms across Australia for annual average bulk milk cell count (BMCC), a measure of quality of milk produced.
-Dairy cows […]
+Dairy cows with lower BMCC are generally able to produce more milk, being a positive driver for farm profitability.

 As reported in The Examiner, agCap sharefarmer Wayne Saward has decided to retire from 30-years of playing Australian rules football.
 Celebrating his last game, Wayne was able to play alongside his three sons, Alex, Damien and Sam with Yeoman, his local Burnie team.
 As Sam is a junior a special request had to be put to […]